nirmata/kyverno-charts/charts/nirmata/README.md

 This chart bootstraps a Kyverno deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisite

-### Get token from Nirmata support
+### Get license key
-You need the token to download the images.
-Please contact <support@nirmata.com> to get the token.
+You need a license key to run Kyverno.
+If you are using Nirmata SAAS, it is available in the UI.
+Else contact <support@nirmata.com>.

 ### Install kyverno operator